Beans And Breastfeeding: Safety, Benefits, And Precautions

 Beans can help you fulfill your dietary requirements in the following ways:

 1. Rich in nutrients: Besides being rich in protein, beans are an excellent source of dietary fiber, phytochemicals, and micronutrients, such as folate, calcium, and iron (3).
 It also contains trace amounts of vitamin C and vitamin B6 (pyridoxine).
+Beans like soybeans are a good source of omega-3.
+The omega-3 fatty acids in a mother’s milk can support better brain and vision development during the first year of life (4).

-1. May help in weight management: Research studies show that foods, such as beans that are rich in dietary fiber and protein, could possibly help in weight loss (5) (6).
-Dietary fiber and protein regulate hunger, control overeating, and thus help reduce/manage weight (7).
+1. May help in weight management: Research studies show that foods, such as beans that are rich in dietary fiber and protein, could possibly help in weight loss (6) (7).
+Dietary fiber and protein regulate hunger, control overeating, and thus help reduce/manage weight (8).

-1. Can support digestion: Beans contain – both insoluble and soluble fiber (8).
+1. Can support digestion: Beans contain – both insoluble and soluble fiber (9).
 The insoluble fiber adds bulk to the diet and helps in relieving constipation.
 Germinated beans are more effective than the non-germinated ones.

-1. Supports heart health: Some research studies show that regular consumption of beans may help lower the risk of cardiovascular diseases (11) due to total fiber content and certain bioactive compoundsiXNatural components found in both plants, animals, and microbes that have therapeutic properties. like polyphenols (3).
+1. Supports heart health: Some research studies show that regular consumption of beans may help lower the risk of cardiovascular diseases (12) due to total fiber content and certain bioactive compoundsiNatural components found in both plants, animals, and microbes that have therapeutic properties. like polyphenols (3).
 A WHO report highlighted that 38% of the 17 million premature fatalities due to noncommunicable diseases were attributed to cardiovascular diseases.
 This highlights the seriousness of heart-related issues globally.
 Hence, including beans in the diet may help reduce the risk of heart conditions.

-1. Overall health: Besides nutritional properties, beans are known to possess antioxidant and anti-inflammatory properties that are anecdotally believed to treat problems, such as eczemaiXA skin condition that causes itchy, red, and scaly patches on the skin due to various factors such as allergies, genetics, or stress. , burns, acne, dysentery, and rheumatism (3).
+1. Overall health: Besides nutritional properties, beans are known to possess antioxidant and anti-inflammatory properties that are anecdotally believed to treat problems, such as eczemaiA skin condition that causes itchy, red, and scaly patches on the skin due to various factors such as allergies, genetics, or stress. , burns, acne, dysentery, and rheumatism (3).

 Possible Side-effects Of Beans When Breastfeeding